consensus2017/hackathon/whitepaper.md

 - disintermediated time-stamping of events that would be a useful data source for insurance or crash investigation (blockchains are time-series state transition systems)
 - traffic management has clear state-machine-like abstraction

-A demonstration of a blockchain implementation for such a system would also prove the ability of the technology to manage high throughput situations, as the block time for such a system would have to occur many multiple times per second (e.g. 10-100 milliseconds) in order for the system to operate in real-time.
+A demonstration of a blockchain implementation for such a system would also prove the ability of the technology to manage high throughput situations, as the block time for such a system would have to occur many multiple times per second (e.g. 10-100 milliseconds) in order to operate in (near) real-time.

-Our system develops micro-market-driven efficiency for traffic movement.
-It would allow nodes (or their passengers/owners) to set a 'hurried' parameter that could be used to automate either the spending of roadCredits if they wish to arrive at a destination as soon as possible, or to accumulate them for later use if they elect to take their time and concede positions along the way.
-Pay-to-use system / IOT / micropayments.
+The system is intended to develop micro-market-driven efficiency for traffic movement.
+We envision nodes (or their passengers/owners) being able to set a 'priority' parameter to be used to automate either the spending of roadCredits if they wish to arrive at a destination as soon as possible, or to accumulate them for later use if they elect to take their time and concede positions along the way.
+The ultimate solution would include elements of  Pay-to-use system / IOT / micropayments.

+## Specific Implementation (for the Consensus 2017 Hackathon)

+For the Consensus 2017 Hackathon our team focused on the safety-related telemetry information that could be gathered from such a system.
+We developed a virtual black box "BlockBox" that could collect a trusted datastore for post analysis (for the purpose of, for example, insurance premium optimisation).
+The system could also be used for near-real-time emergency services dispatch in the case of high-severity incident.

 ## Definitions and Segmentations